NOT-LPC/notlpc-concept/content/_index.md

       Committee meetings and all are encouraged to attend our AGM.

 sections:
-  - heading: North of Tyne LPC Community Pharmacy Awards 2018
+  - heading: North of Tyne aTIV Stock
-    cta: "Further Information"
+    cta: "Current Stock Levels"
-    link: "/news/20180905-awards/"
+    link: "/advanced-services/aTIVStock/"
     color_classes: bg-primary-color-light black
-    image: "/images/agm/2018/teams-2018.jpg"
+    image: "/images/services/flu-injection.jpg"
     copy: >-

-      Following our AGM on the 5th September 2018, we presented the North of Tyne LPC Community Pharmacy Awards 2018.
-      We had a lot of very strong entries that highlighted the excellent work done by community pharmacy in our region and we would like to thank everyone who entered and those who attended to support the winners.
+      Community pharmacy contractors are requested to regularly submit their aTIV stock levels using the form link in our PharmOutcomes message.
+This will automatically update the current stock levels and allow GPs and other pharmacies to direct patients to locations where stock is available.

 published: true
 ---